What are Mast Cell Tumors?

-Mast cell tumor is a cancer of a particular type blood cell normally involved in the body’s allergic or inflammatory responses.
+A mast cell tumor is a cancer of a particular type of blood cell normally involved in the body’s allergic or inflammatory responses.

 Mast cell tumors most commonly affect the skin, but can also affect other organs such as the spleen, liver, digestive system, and bone marrow.

 Boston terriers, boxers, bulldogs, and pugs are more likely to develop mast cell tumors than other breeds.

 The exact cause of mast cell tumors is unknown.

 Dr. Marc Smith recommends either one, or a combination of the following options, to treat mast cell tumors in dogs.

 Treatment varies depending on the dog’s individual needs.

 Oral Neoplasene – Oral Neoplasene is a liquid herbal veterinary medicine extracted from the bloodroot plant that is used to treat cancer in dogs.
 Neoplasene dosing is based on body weight and usually given prior to feeding twice daily.